sailfishos/docs.sailfishos.org/Support/Help_Articles/Collecting_Logs/Collect_Synchronization_Logs/README.md

 QTCONTACTS_SQLITE_TWCSA_TRACE=1 QTCONTACTS_SQLITE_TRACE=1 MSYNCD_LOGGING_LEVEL=8 msyncd 2>&1 | tee msyncd.log
 ```
 3. Trigger a sync cycle by opening up "Settings > Accounts".
 Then long-press the account you want to debug.
 Tap Sync in the pop-up menu.
 4. Wait for 30 seconds or until the sync cycle has completed.
-The logs collected from the msyncd terminal were saved to file msyncd.log.
+(You should see something like this: `"void Buteo::Synchronizer::slotSyncStatus(QString, int, QString, int)" :Exit, execution time: 194 ms`) The logs collected from the msyncd terminal were saved to file msyncd.log.
 5. Use \<ctrl\>C to stop the previous command.
 6. Collect the journal log:
 ```